JcnB87/dojo-application/README.md

 ________________________________________________________________________________________________________________________
 Dojo Application - goal:

-Train and practice... ->  will be added a submodule regarding a kata exercise
+Train and practice... ->  will be added a submodule regarding each kata exercise

 ------------------------------------------------------------------------------------------------------------------------
 # First Kata project